 - Austin represented a Polk County resident who allegedly left marks on another individual to gain possession of her car keys.
 Austin explained to the county attorney all parties involved have severe mental health issues, and the charge was dismissed prior to trial.
 State v.
 Coan, SRCR354196.

 - Austin represented a Polk County resident charged with harassment of a public official.
-The State offered several pleas offers but Austin was confident he would prevail at trial.
+The State made several pleas offers but Austin was confident he would prevail at trial.
 Austin proceeded to trial and the client was found not guilty.
 State v.
 Hill, SMAC389996.

 - Austin represented a Polk County resident who allegedly kicked, punched, and slammed an individual on the ground.
 All charges were dismissed prior to trial.
 State v.
 Kelly, AGCR283232.